Subscribe to our blog:

 In my experience, the S&OP meeting and entire process can be quickly undermined by only a few obstacles.
-These obstacle are largely related to a general mis-understanding of the S&OP meeting and process, its purpose, and in turn, a lack of alignment.
+These obstacles are largely related to a general misunderstanding of the S&OP meeting and process, its purpose, and in turn, a lack of alignment.
 To address these, I have found that there are three universal questions a demand planner or the persons responsible for preparing for an S&OP meeting should ask and in turn answer during their preparation.
 These will help increase the likelihood of success by aligning the executive team with what we call the 3 golden rules of S&OP which we will cover in depth in a future blog post.

 The questions are:

-- How do I ensure executive buy in?
+- How do I ensure executive buy-in?